martinthomson/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 that these mechanisms will not necessarily follow the same architecture as the process for incorporating EPSKs described in {{I-D.ietf-tls-external-psk-importer}}.

-2. Unless other accommodations are made to mitigate the risks of PSKs know to a group, each PSK MUST be restricted in its use to at most two logical nodes: one logical node in a TLS client role and one logical node in a TLS server role.
+2. Unless other accommodations are made to mitigate the risks of PSKs known to a group, each PSK MUST be restricted in its use to at most two logical nodes: one logical node in a TLS client role and one logical node in a TLS server role.
 (The two logical nodes MAY be the same, in different roles.)
 Two acceptable accommodations